-Katsushika-ku, which stretches in the northeastern part of Tokyo’s 23 wards, is one of the three downtown wards of Tokyo, along with Adachi and Edogawa.
+Katsushika-ku, located in the northeastern part of Tokyo’s 23 wards, is one of the three downtown wards of Tokyo, along with Adachi and Edogawa.
 The image of Katsushika-ku has been shaped by two well-known characters, Torajiro Kuruma of “Otoko wa Tsuraiyo” and Kankichi Ryotsu of “Kochira Katsushika-ku Kameari Koen Mae Hashutsujo”.

-Katsushika-ku is also a tremendous downtown, and most of it is an extension of the downtown area that expanded into the suburbs across the Arakawa River from the cramped Taito and Sumida wards from the early Showa period to the postwar period.
+Katsushika-ku is a quintessential downtown area, with much of it being an extension of the downtown region that expanded into the suburbs across the Arakawa River from the cramped Taito and Sumida wards during the early Showa period to the postwar period.
+The area was once the centre of the celluloid manufacturing industry, and there was a time when the majority of celluloid products, such as toys, were made solely in Katsushika-ku.

 Living in Katsushika Ward City Ward